chvkrsubhash/chvkrsubhash/README.md

 - 👋 Hi, I’m **@chvkrsubhash**
-- 👀 I’m interested in **Data Science, coding, technology, and personal development.**
+- 👀 I’m interested in **Data Science, coding, Ui Design, and personal development.**
 - 🌱 I’m currently learning **German and preparing for job opportunities/internships.**
 - 💞️ I’m looking to collaborate on **projects related to Data Science, software development, productivity tools, or innovative tech solutions.**
 - 📫 How to reach me: **Email me at [chvkrsubhash@outlook.com] or connect on [LinkedIn/GitHub/Twitter].**